nikitavoloboev/alfred-ask-create-share/readme.md

 - **f:** prefix will filter for asking questions on various forums like [Alfred Forum](http://www.alfredforum.com/)
 - **g:** prefix will currently allow you to quickly create new repository or new gist
 - **w:** prefix is for all *other websites* like creating new hacker news thread or new codepen
+- **d:** prefix is used to create google docs, sheets, slide or form

 Enjoy!